nadira30/7641-Group-Project/README.md

 After we trained the model, we evaluated the training set, the validation set, and the test set.
 We used the following metrics:
 * Accuracy: 97%
 * Precision: 94.76%
-* Recall : 99.5%
+* Recall: 99.5%
-* F1 Score : 97.07%
+* F1 Score: 97.07%
 * AUC (Area under the Curve) - to get a more thorough evaluation of our model: 99.57%

 ### IV.3 Evaluation Observations:
 #### IV.3.1 Bert Model
 We can see that we have about ~approx. 96.0 % accuracy for the training set and about 940 % accuracy for our validation set.

 The prediction is on the augmented test set, but this needs to be translated to the prediction of the original text.
-Therefore, for each original text, we should average the probability of each subtext and obtain final prediction for that piece of news.
+Therefore, for each original text, we should average the probability of each subtext and obtain a final prediction for that piece of news.
 Metrics:
 * Accuracy = 0.97
 * Roc Auc Score = 0.99